AdityaPalakurty/Door-Unlock-System/README.md

 ## Key Features

-- **User-Friendly** 😃: The Knock-Based Door Unlock System offers a user-friendly way to access a door.
+- **User-Friendly** 😃: The Door Unlock System (Knock to Unlock) offers a user-friendly way to access a door.
 Users don't need to carry physical keys or electronic access cards.

 - **Customizable Patterns** ✏️: Users can customize their knock patterns, making it easy to remember and unique to them.